alt-enterssx/quoka_http/README.md

 ```
   #include "./HttpRequest/HttpRequest.h"
 ```

+>The HttpRequest class handles HTTP requests.
+It has enumerations for HTTP methods (GET, POST, PUT, HEAD, DELETE) and header types (e.g., ACCEPT, CONTENT_TYPE, HOST).
+There are also structures for headers and request bodies, supporting various data formats (JSON, HTML, text).
+The class implements parsing of a request string into a Request structure, as well as conversion between methods and headers from strings to enumerations.

 | Method | Type     | Description                | Access |
 | :-------- | :------- | :------------------------- | :------|